-In October 2022, we entered into the Loan Agreement, most recently amended in December 2023, under which we have borrowed \$10.0 million and we have access to draw an additional \$40.0 million through June 2024 under certain conditions.
-A further \$50.0 million may become available to us, with \$12.5 million available in each of two tranches based upon the achievement of milestones related to the development of evorpacept and one preclinical product candidate, and \$25.0 million at the Lenders' sole discretion.
+In October 2022, we entered into the Loan Agreement, most recently amended in December 2023, under which we have borrowed \$10.0 million.
+A further \$90.0 million may become available to us, with a total of \$65.0 million available upon the achievement of pre-determined development milestones, split equally between each of the two tranches, and \$25.0 million at the Lenders' sole discretion.
 The proceeds of the loans may be used by us for working capital and to fund our general business requirements.